Dr. Kirill Mitrofanov (Staff Scientist)

 Harley Suchiang hails from India and completed his BS-MS dual degree program from the Indian Institute of Science Education and Research (IISER) Kolkata, India.
 For his master's project he studied the spin orbit interaction of light in plasmonic metasurfaces using Muller polarimetry.
 He joined the Organic Optoelectronics Unit in January 2023 for his third lab rotation.

 Email: easato at oist.jp

 Emiko Asato is from Itoman, a city the southern most of Okinawa Island.
 After Itoman high school, she lived in Nagasaki, Quanzhou (China), Guangzhou (China), Tokyo, Guam, Okinawa, Gold Coast (Australia) then Okinawa.
 She has been working as a research unit administrator at OIST for the Neural Computation Unit (2004-2021) and the Organic Optoelectronics Unit (2020- present).
-Recently, she began to practice Kenjutsu with co-workers after work .
+She enjoys Kenjutsu and Aikido after work.